Skip to main content

 rules:

 MergeWatch auto-skips a PR when every changed file matches an excluded pattern (lock files, generated code, documentation, etc.).Fix: Confirm the PR includes at least one source file that is not in an excluded path.
-Check the skip reason in the review record or Lambda logs.
+Check the skip reason in the server logs:

 Dashboard 401 / auth failing

 The dashboard uses NextAuth for session management.
-A missing NEXTAUTH_SECRET causes all authentication to fail with a 401.Fix: Set the environment variable on your dashboard deployment:
+A missing NEXTAUTH_SECRET causes all authentication to fail with a 401.Fix: Generate and set the secret:

 openssl rand -base64 32

-Add the output as NEXTAUTH_SECRET in your environment configuration.
+Add the output as NEXTAUTH_SECRET in your dashboard environment configuration.

 The callback URL configured on the GitHub OAuth App must match the dashboard’s URL exactly.Fix: Go to GitHub Settings > Developer settings > OAuth Apps > your app and set the Authorization callback URL to: